Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 The Velocity Moat Problem

-There’s a compounding dynamic at work here that makes timing important.
+There is a compounding dynamic at work here that makes timing important.

-Right now, nobody owns Woodbury search.
+Right now, nobody truly owns Woodbury search.
 Nobody owns Orchard Hills search.
 Nobody owns Great Park neighborhood search at the level a dedicated local expert could.

 What Good Looks Like